nalassel/wiki2018/src/markdown/Human_Practices.md

 ## Communication and Public Bias

 &nbsp;&nbsp;&nbsp;&nbsp;The Implicit Association Test, or IAT, is a psychological tool for uncovering unconscious, or implicit, biases toward or against a category, like biotechnology.
 For us at Waterloo iGEM, this can be a tool for learning how the people we reach the most, through social media and events, as well as our greater community, feel about synthetic biology-associated words.
 As this is our second time using the test, we’ve changed some things after what we learned last year!
-Please continue to our [Communication](http://2018.igem.org/Team:Waterloo/Commnunication) page to learn more about our revamping, our results, and to try the IAT (insert new link) for yourself!
+Please continue to our [IAT: Take Two!](http://2018.igem.org/Team:Waterloo/Commnunication) page to learn more about our revamping, our results, and to try the IAT (insert new link) for yourself!

 ![](http://2018.igem.org/wiki/images/b/be/T--Waterloo--HP-E%2BE.png)